nottsjs/speakers/README.md

 If you are looking for feedback on your talk or have additional question, reply to your issue with  **extra comments** stating your questions but please keep them off the body of the original issue text itself

+## Who
+Everyone is welcome to speak we take our [Code of Conduct](http://nottsjs.org/codeofconduct.html) very seriously.

 ## Confirmation
 - Once your issue is assigned a milestone, it has been approved and confirmed.
 - Check the milestone date for confirmation of the event date.